colinmeinke/wilderness/README.md

     to wait before the animation starts
   - `duration` is a *number* that defines how many milliseconds the animation lasts
+  - `finish` is a *function* that is called when the animation finishes
   - `initialProgress` is a *number* between `0` and `1` that defines the starting point for playback.
 It is relative to the starting direction defined by the `reverse` argument – an `initialProgress`